borgstrom/salt-vagrant-saltconf2014/presentation.md

 # Got devops?

-Developers that are working in teams that do not have the support of a full time devops team or person end up missing out on all of, or at least some of, the awesomeness.
+Developers that are working in teams and do not have the support of a full time devops team or person end up missing out on all of, or at least some of, the awesomeness.

 !

 # A little context

-Discuss the situation.
-Why did we try to make this problem disappear.
+As a systems engineer who has used Salt extensively since 2010, the choice of using Salt as a way to provision development environments seems natural to me.
+However, I often need to remind myself that developers may not be as savvy as I am.

+!

+# The world of Marketing

+The majority of work I do as a systems engineer involves working with interactive/digital teams tasked with building web apps, Facebook tabs, microsites, etc.

+These teams are typically under very short deadlines and the software they build can have a very short life span. (ie. The promotion is live for 6 weeks and then is shutdown).

+!

+# Little room for process improvements

+This environment of short deadlines and short lifespans leads to a situation where these teams **want** to improve their development process and work flow but rarely have the luxury to do so.

+!

+# Approaching the problem

 !